RePAIRProject/fragment-restoration/UNET/readme.md

 Training log, metrics, related code and  random visual results are in the folder "Model_to_detect_3_class_background_pattern_foreground_simplifiedUNET".

+**Separate Category for Most Frequent Motif Class**

+An improvement was attempted by introducing a separate category for the most frequent motif class, resulting in four main categories: background, motif class 4, other motif classes (excluding class 4), and foreground.
+This modification led to a mean Intersection over Union (meanIOU) of about 45% after training the model for a reasonable number of epochs.

+**Extended Training**

+Continuing from the previous approach, the same model was further trained for an extended period, reaching approximately 60% meanIOU after 150 epochs.
+This improvement indicates that the model continued to learn and refine its segmentation capabilities with prolonged training.

 **Next Steps**

 Moving forward, several avenues can be explored to further improve the model's performance: